laravel/docs/views.md

 In the example above, the variable `$name` is made accessible to the view and contains `Victoria`.

-If you wish, you may pass an array of data as the second parameter to the `make` method:
+If you wish, you may pass an array of data as the second parameter to the `view` helper:

 	$view = view('greetings', $data);